weaviate/weaviate-io/developers/weaviate/api/graphql/get.md

 The `groups` and `objectsPerGroup` limits are customizable.
 So in this example, you could retrieve the top 1000 objects and group them to identify the 3 most relevant `Document` objects, based on the top 3 `Passage` objects from each `Document`.

-More concretely, an query such as below:
+More concretely, a query such as below:

 <details>
   <summary>Example Get query with groupBy</summary>